sismo-core/sismo-docs/technical-documentation/sismo-connect/react.md

 #### useSismoConnect

-The `useSismoConnect` hook makes it easy for you to obtain the response containing the user proof, and it provides access to all functions exposed by the SismoConnect client instance.
+The `useSismoConnect` hook makes it easy for you to obtain the response containing the user proof, and it provides access to all functions exposed by the Sismo Connect client instance.

 ```typescript
 import { useSismoConnect } from "@sismo-core/sismo-connect-react";